1bintangnaufal/upgrade/README.md

 5. Image Upload

-This is not utilized yet for now, it's just fake mandatory
+This is not utilized yet for now, it's just fake mandatory.

 <br>